DeeEmm/DeeEmm/_posts/2021-08-14-Fusion-360-plasma-combining-files.md

 If you have been using my [post processor](https://deeemm.com/general/2020/09/30/ddcsv-fusion360-plasma-post-processor.html) with your DDCSV controller, perhaps with a plasma or even with a generic CNC setup you would know that there's a bit of manual editing to do to join NC files together.
 This is due to a limitation in the free 'Maker' version of Fusion360 that does not allow you to generate NC programs that contain tool changes.
 Instead it will generate a seperate NC and Post program for each tool path, which means that you then need to join them together yourself.
 This soon becomes tedious, especially when you are creating a bunch of plasma jobs that have [spot marking](https://deeemm.com/cnc/2020/10/09/fusion360-plasma-spot-marking.html).

 So just recently, whilst looking for something else I stumbled across Tim Patersons [Fusion 360 Batch Post](https://github.com/TimPaterson/Fusion360-Batch-Post).
-This is a Fusion 360 Add-In that is essentially a batch post processor that detects tool changes in the generated files and joins the code together to make one single output file.
+This is a Fusion 360 Add-In that is essentially a batch post processor that detects tool changes in the generated files and stitches the seperate tool paths together to make one single output file.

 The Add-In looks for GCode elements that signify where the tool changes would normally reside and then splits the code removing the headers and footers and stitching code parts of each toolpath together before reassembling a header and footer to produce a single file.